 If there’s a university in your town, check to see if they host any Islamic or international student associations.
 There may be Muslim young people in your community who would welcome a friendly face.

 You can also check with refugee resettlement organizations.
-Many newly settled refugees keep a low profile because of past trauma and fear.
+Many newly settled refugees keep a low profile because of past trauma and fear, and frankly, because of bigotry experienced in their new home communit.
 Resettlement organizations can help make connections that will enrich you and your new neighbors.

 Whatever you do, be sure to greet your Muslim friends this month.
 You can say “Ramadan Mubarak” or “Ramadan Kareem” to wish them a blessed Ramadan.
 Don’t worry if you don’t get the pronunciation perfect—your effort will be celebrated.